autoboat-vt/autoboat_docs/docs/index.md

 <br>
 ## *<p style="text-align: center;"> How Do I Get Started? </p>*
-Head over to the *Getting Started* part of the documentation and complete the installation steps over at *Installing Docker* to install Docker.
-Then, complete the installation steps found in *Setting Up the Development Container*, and once you have the development container all set up, you should be ready to test everything!
-To get a simple simulation scenario up and running, then please visit *Examples*.
+Head over to the *Getting Started* part of the documentation and complete the installation steps over at [*Installing Docker*](getting_started/installing_docker.md) to install Docker.
+Then, complete the installation steps found in [*Setting Up the Development Container*](getting_started/setting_up_dev_environment.md), and once you have the development container all set up, you should be ready to test everything!
+To get a simple simulation scenario up and running, then please visit *Examples* and click on the [*Running the Simulation*](examples/running_simulation.md).

 <br>
 ## *<p style="text-align: center;"> What Frameworks and Tools Should I Learn? </p>*